 I tried the 16-20 knot for a while.
 It was very strong when I got it right, but difficult to tie and very difficult to tie repeatedly.
 I would either get a very very strong knot or a disaster.
 I then tried the Double Davy Knot for a bit.
 It was much easier to tie and once again tested very favorably in head to head strength competitions with the clinch, but I had similar issues with repeat-ability.
 Neither knot managed to overcome my clinch comfort zone.

 This time I have managed to get on the wagon and stay there.
 The loop knot has been my go-to knot for carp for the past 6 months and I am extremely pleased with it's performance.
 I am absolutely positive that this knot has saved me a carp or two or more.
-Here is a tying video.
+Here is an instructional video in how to tie the Non-Slip Mono loop knot.